oracle/opengrok/README.txt

                  reloads all authorization plugins.
 5) RefreshMesssage (refresh)
     Sent at the end of partial reindex to trigger refresh of SearcherManagers.
+6) ProjectMessage
+    Used for adding/deleting projects and partial (per-project) reindex.
+    	- "add" adds project(s) and its repositories to the configuration.
+	  If the project already exists, refresh list of its repositories.
+	- "delete" removes project(s) and its repositores from the configuration Also deletes its data under data root (but not the source code).
+	- "indexed" mark the project(s) as indexed so it becomes visible in the UI

 4. OpenGrok install
 -----------------